 If you want high-end paint protection for your vehicle, you should consider applying a ceramic coating to your car.
 It offers better and more extended protection from waxes and sealants but is much more expensive.

-What If You Don’t Polish and Protect Your Car After The Clay Bar Treatment?
+What If You Don’t Do These Steps After Clay Bar?

 If you decide not to polish and protect your car after claying it, it’s a job half done.
 You won’t fix swirl marks and scratches, and you’ll also leave the paint unprotected.